gustavomoers/CollisionAvoidance-Carla-DRL-MPC/README.md

 ## Contribution
 Contributions to enhance the system or adapt it for different scenarios are welcome.
 Please fork the repository, propose changes via pull requests, or raise issues for discussion.

+## References
+Special thanks to [Carla-MPC](https://github.com/yangggzhang/Carla-MPC) by yangggzhang for the initial Model Predictive Control (MPC) implementation.
+This project uses a modified version of the Carla-MPC to integrate with our reinforcement learning model for enhanced path planning and control.